The best creators don't just have followers — they have a thriving online community.

 2. Kajabi

 Kajabi is a platform designed primarily for people who want to sell courses, but communities are one of its core product pillars.
-It’s considered a premium platform for creators thanks to the feature set it offers, mixing solid payment processing and a variety of payment options with marketing features designed to help you grow.
+It’s considered a premium platform for creators as it offers solid payment processing, a variety of payment options, and marketing features.

 That’s reflected in the platform’s pricing, though, with plans ranging from $119 per month all the way to $319 per month on offer for creators and small businesses.